-Global Bank Safety: The Hidden Risk of Bail-in and Derivatives
+Bank Safety Rankings: Hidden Bail-in and Derivatives Risk

 Traditional bank rankings based on capital and liquidity may overlook a critical risk factor: derivatives exposure.
 Adjusting the Bail-in Risk Index (BIRI) to account for this reveals a significant shift in the safety profiles of major global banks.

-Institutions like JPMorgan Chase, Deutsche Bank, and BNP Paribas, burdened by massive notional derivatives exposures (ranging from 35 to 55 trillion) and weak collateraliszation, experience a dramatic drop in rankings.
+Institutions like JPMorgan Chase, Deutsche Bank, and BNP Paribas, burdened by massive notional derivatives exposures (ranging from 35 to 60 trillion) and weak collateralisation, experience a dramatic drop in rankings.
 This highlights their increased vulnerability to counterparty defaults and collapsing collateral values.
-Notably, JPMorgan alone holds $55 trillion in derivatives, representing 15% of the global total.
+According to the OCC’s Q3 2025 Quarterly Report on Bank Trading and Derivatives Activities, total US banking industry derivative notional amounts reached $231.8 trillion, up 3.7% quarter-on-quarter.
+Four large banks held 86.3% of the total.

 Conversely, Australian (CBA, Westpac) and Singaporean (DBS) banks maintain their top positions due to their conservative approach to derivatives, high collateralisation levels (over 80%), and minimal engagement with high-risk derivative instruments.